A look at the country’s seat of power through 16 presidents, the corruption, excess, and the ghosts that roam its corridors and gardens.

 This is where President Benigno “Noynoy” Aquino III lived from 2010 to 2016.
 The structure was built by Commonwealth President Manuel Quezon as a rest house when he wanted to escape his public life in the palace.

-This is where Duterte lives when he is in Malacañang Palace.
+This is where Duterte lives when he’s in Malacañang Palace.

-The fourth is Arlegui Mansion, a private property that has since been returned to the Laperal family.
+The fourth is Arlegui Mansion, a private property that has since been returned to the owners, the Laperal family.
 GMA offered then incoming President Pnoy this option but he chose Bahay Pangarap instead.

 Arlegui Mansion was forcibly seized by Marcos when he assumed office in 1965, citing “security” as his reason, even though the mansion sits on Arlegui St. outside Malacañang walls.
 One of the first acts of the Noynoy Aquino administration was to return the mansion to the Laperals.
 In 2016, it went up for sale for P1 billion.

-Malacañang Palace is the most secure residence since Imelda Marcos reportedly had it bullet-proofed during the 1979 renovation.
+Malacañang Palace is the most secure residence since Imelda Marcos reportedly had it bullet-proofed during her 1979 renovation.
 The Palace’s private residences are on the second floor, just off the grand staircase.
-Under presidencies, the rooms change their functions.
+Under the different presidencies, the rooms change their functions.

-What were bedrooms before have been turned into offices or vice versa, but the structure itself has remained as it was since Imelda’s renovation during martial law, when all Spanish and American colonial influence were effectively erased — turning it Filipino with the theme “Malakas at Maganda” to represent herself and her husband.
+What were bedrooms before have been turned into offices or vice versa, but the structure itself has remained as it was since Imelda’s renovation during martial law, when all Spanish and American colonial influence were effectively erased—turning it Filipino with the theme “Malakas at Maganda” to represent herself and her husband, President Marcos.

 Under the succeeding administrations of Cory and FVR, a museum was established and Malacañang Palace tours were opened to the public.
-This was discontinued by Estrada, and under GMA the museum was transferred to its present location: the Executive House building east of the palace.
+This was discontinued by Estrada, and under GMA the museum was transferred to the Executive House building east of the palace.